Wiltshire 'right to die' man seeks High Court ruling

 His lawyers want that doctor to have a "common law defence of necessity" against any possible murder charge.

-Solicitor Saimo Chahal said the case raised "difficult legal, moral and ethical questions about euthanasia".'So cruel'
+Solicitor Saimo Chahal said the case raised "difficult legal, moral and ethical questions about euthanasia".

 In a statement released through his solicitors, Mr Nicklinson said that being able to die at home, at the right time, would be "a good death".